 Why We Plant Trees

-By law, all forests harvested on public lands must be regrown.
-Approximately 90%, of Canada’s harvested forests are on public land.
-Lumber and Pulp Mills gain the rights from government to cut, and in turn government legislates that these trees be replaced.
+Approximately 90% of Canada’s harvested forests are on public land.
+Lumber and pulp mills are granted logging rights from the government, and in turn the government legislates that those trees be replaced.
 This is where we come in: mills hire us to plant seedlings in their cut blocks.

 It takes many hands to plant the millions of seedlings that fulfill tree planting contracts.
-It is the hands of tree planters that keep Canadian forestry vibrant and sustainable – gives the birds new homes and keeps the air clean.
-We are certainly a cog in the industrial forestry machine, but a positive one none the less.
+It is the hands of tree planters that keep Canadian forestry vibrant and sustainable; we give the birds new homes and keep the air clean.
+We are certainly a cog in the industrial forestry machine, but a positive one, none-the-less.

 Thinking About Planting?

-Canadian Treeplanting is one of the worlds toughest jobs.
-Its hard to understand just exactly why that is until you have experienced it.
-But, we’ll give it a shot.
+Canadian Tree planting is one of the world’s toughest jobs.
+Its hard to understand exactly why this is until you have experienced it.
+But we’ll give it a shot!

-It is important to get a thorough understanding of what you are committing to before coming out – you will have a 3 week probation period to learn how to do quality job and earn over minimum wage.
-Get a head start and read the materials here, chat with planters you know and, please, feel free to email your prospective project manager with any questions.
+It is important to get a thorough understanding of what you are committing to before coming out.
+You will have a 3 week probation period to learn how to do a high-quality job and earn over minimum wage.
+In order to get a head start, please read the materials here, chat with planters you know, and feel free to email us with any questions.

 What a Tree Planter Does

-Individual planters are responsible for reforesting a small section of a larger cutblock.
+Individual planters are responsible for reforesting a small section of a larger cut block.
 This small section of land is called a “piece”.
-These pieces are assigned to planters by a field staff, or foreman.
+Pieces are assigned to planters by a field staff, or foreman.
 Planters bag up -put seedlings into their bags- at a cache.
 A cache is where tree seedlings are stored on blocks.
-The cache is also where planter day bags, water and supplies are kept.
-A cache is nothing glamorous, but often defined by a fancy insulating forestry tarp (a “silivicool” tarp), which keeps the tree temperature regulated.
+The cache is also where planters store their day pack, lunch and water.
+A cache is nothing glamorous, but only defined by an insulating forestry tarp, (a “silivicool” tarp), which keeps the tree temperature regulated.

-Once a planter has bagged up, they head into their land and begin planting quality trees in an orderly fashion.
-Meticulously working their land to (see Land Management) ensure every square meter is covered.
+Once a planter has bagged up, they head into their piece and begin planting quality trees in an orderly fashion, meticulously working their land from back to front in order to ensure that every square meter is covered.

-Next Gen works out or remote bush camps.
-Camps consist of: four large Weatherhaven tents, (Kitchen, Dining, Office and Dry Shack); the fridge trailer; and the shower trailer.
-Our showers are reliable, hot and you can adjust the temperature – a serious perk.
-The Dry shack is where you will find an air tight wood stove to dry your wet items of clothing from a rain day and one of the best places to store your gear and personal items not fit for your tent, (essentially anything scented).
+Next Gen works out of remote bush camps.
+Camps consist of: four large Weatherhaven tents, (Kitchen, Dining, Office and Dry Shack); the fridge trailer; the shower trailer; and porta-potties.
+Our showers are hot, reliable, and you can adjust the temperature – a serious perk!
+The Dry shack is where you will find an air-tight wood stove to dry your wet items of clothing from a rain day.
+This is also one of the best places to store your gear and personal items not allowed in your personal tent, (essentially anything scented will attract bears).

 The food is fantastic and prepared by two, often impressive, cooks – please see the Food section of photos to get an idea of the meals.
-Our cooks are able to prepare for many dietary restrictions; it is important that you let us know if you have food sensitivities or allergies before the season so that they can adequately prepare.
+Our cooks are able to accommodate for many dietary restrictions.
+It is important that you let us know if you have food sensitivities or allergies before the season so that the cooks can adequately prepare.

 There is hot buffet breakfast served in the morning, typically between 6 – 6:50.
-At this time there is also a lunch table set out where you can prepare your own lunch for the block.
-Items on this table include sweet treats, lunch meats, veggies, fruits, cheeses, nuts, breads, veggie spreads, etc. Tupperware containers are required to package your food.
-You may eat more than you expect, so bring a couple extra.
+At this time there is also a lunch table set out where you pack your own lunch for the day.
+Items on this table include bread, lunch meat, cheese, condiments, veggies, fruit, baked goods, and trail mix.
+Please bring tupperware containers to pack your food in.
+You may eat more than you expect, so bring extra.

 Dinner is prepared by the cooks and there will be appetizers ready upon arrival to camp at the end of the day.
-The main course is typically not served until all trucks have returned home from the block.
+The main course is typically not served until all trucks have returned home from the blocks.

 The majority of planters sleep in tents, but the choice is yours to make.
-For the better part of 4 months, you will be living in what ever accommodation you bring with you: be it tent, trailer or otherwise.
+For the better part of 4 months, you will be living in whatever accommodation you bring with you: be it tent, trailer, or otherwise.
 We will be moving camps with trucks, so there is no need to bring a tiny tent, unless that is what you truly desire.
 It is recommended to buy something you can stand up in, or at least comfortably get dressed in.
 Also think of how you will keep your gear dry, is there enough room in your tent?
 Try to make the most wonderful sleeping surface possible, a thick foamy or a couple of thermarests can go a long way.
 Make your home nice for you.
 Ah, and don’t forget tarps, one for beneath your tent and one for above it.
 It will rain, sometimes for days on end, and tarps will be necessary to keep the inside of your tent dry.

 On the Block

 The surroundings can be beautiful, but they can also be acutely bleak.
-While we often camp in standing forests, most of our 10-12 hour days are spent in cut blocks, a forest decimated for industry.
-There was once life here; now, just you, your crew, stumps, slash and the somewhat ironically titled “wildlife tree retention patch”, also known as “residual” patches.
+We often camp in beautiful standing forests, but our days are spent in more desolate looking cut blocks.
+They were once vibrant ecosystems, but now it’s just you, your crew, stumps, slash and the occasional “wildlife tree retention patch”, also known as “residual” patch.

 One of the most important skills you will learn is to plant high-quality trees.
-There are a few factors in what this means.
-First, a single tree must be planted to contract specs.
+There are a few factors in this definition.
 Generally, it is what is underground that counts, the seedling’s root mass is called a plug.

-The plug must be inserted into the ground straight and snug, not too loose.
-The required depth of the plug, as in how deep it must be in relation to ground level, varies on contract.
-Generally, spruce can be planted deeper than pine.
-Pine need special consideration for their laterals.
+The plug must be inserted vertical to the ground, straight, and snug in the dirt.
+The required depth of the plug -as in how deep it must be in relation to ground level- varies per contract.
+Generally though, spruce trees can be planted deeper than pine.
+Pine trees need special consideration for their lateral branches.

-As a general rule, spruce can be planted at a depth of ‘two fingers deep’, or about an inch, into dirt.
-Pine, on the other hand, generally, cannot have their laterals pinched, needing the dirt to be around the “collar” of the tree.
+Usually spruce can be planted at a depth of ‘two fingers deep’, (or about an inch), into dirt.
+Pine on the other hand, usually cannot have their laterals pinched; they require dirt to be around the “collar” of the tree, but no higher.

 Below is a review of common planting faults:

-Next, we have the microsite selection.
+Next, we have microsite selection.
 This is the process of selecting the best growth site for the seedling in hand.
-Different species of trees enjoy different sites, differing in amounts of moisture and sunlight desired.
-As a general rule of thumb, a well drained, high site is desirable for many trees.
-Those planted in depressions often grow poorly compared to those planted in higher sites, and this difference can be one of only a few inches.
-Higher microsite offer surprisingly longer growing season; they will thaw sooner in the spring and freeze into dormancy later in the winter.
-All that said, we also plant species of tree that prefer shade and moisture, so its not always the case.
+Different species of trees enjoy different amounts of sunlight and moisture.
+As a general rule of thumb, a well drained, high microsite provides desirable growing conditions.
+Trees that have been planted in depressions, even slight ones, often grow poorly compared to those planted in higher spots.
+Higher microsites give trees a surprisingly longer growing season; they will thaw sooner in the spring and freeze into dormancy later in the winter.
+All that said, we also plant species of tree that prefer shade and moisture.

-Of course, it gets far more complicated when different scarifications are factored in.
-Each scarification, along with contract variations, has its own specific requirements.
-Scarification, or site preparation- refers to the modification of the ground after the block has been harvested.
+Of course, it gets more complicated when different scarifications are factored in.
+Each scarification, along with contract variations, has its own specific requirements for microsite selection.
+Scarification -or site preparation- refers to the modification of the ground after the block has been harvested.
 These modifications increase valuable microsites, and so enhance the growth outcomes of reforestation.
 Types of scarification include: mounds, rips, drags, screens and chemical spraying.

 Another dreamy scarificaiton sequence, this time a disk trencher:

-Often clients would like the tree planted on the “high hinge” for most scarification.
-Again, this is an overgeneralization, but a useful one.
-Below is a diagram of trench, but could also used for placement of a tree on mounds as well.
+Often clients would like the tree planted on the “high hinge” for scarification.
+Again, this is a generalization, but a useful one.
+Below is a diagram of trench, but could also be used for exampled placement of a tree on a mound.

-The take home message is that there are many factors in “micrositing” little trees, depending on the tree species and the scarification and contract specifications.
+The take-home message is that there are many factors in “micrositing” little trees, depending on the tree species, the scarification, and contract specifications.

 What else?
 Ah, yes density!
-A forester determines the required density for each block, which is a certain number of trees per area.
-Density is prescribed to a section of land, be it an entire block or a “treatment unit” and is prescribed in trees per hectare.
+A forester determines the required density for each block, which is a certain number of seedlings planted per hectare.
 A Hectare is 100m x 100m on the horizontal plane.
 As in, if you are planting on a slope, it is not along the slope, but the area over a two-dimensional version of the land.

 Density is prescribed over the two dimensional, horizontal plane.
-Often between 1000 and 2000 stems/hectare.
-Now, to determine if a piece of land is planted at the right density, a “plot chord” is used to take a sample of the hectare.
-A plot chord is 1/200th of a hectare with a radius of 3.99 m.
+Most contract densities are between 1000 and 2000 stems/hectare.
+In order to determine if a piece of land is planted at the right density, a “plot cord” is used to take a samples.
+A plot cord is 1/200th of a hectare with a radius of 3.99 m.
 Because of this, density is often spoke of in terms of smaller numbers, the number of trees desired in one single plot.
-1000 stems per hectare translates to ‘5’s’, 1200 stems/hectare translates to ‘6’s’, 1400 stems/hectare to 7’s, 1600 stems/hectare to 8’s, and so on.
-Each of these densities has an ideal spacing.
+1000 stems/hectare translates to ‘5’s’, 1200 stems/hectare translates to ‘6’s’, 1400 stems/hectare to 7’s, 1600 stems/hectare to 8’s, and so on.
+Each of these densities has an ideal tree-to-tree spacing.

 Lesson 1: The Basics

-Things get far more complicated than this, but this animation shows the basics of land management.
+This animation shows the basics of land management.
 The piece shown is a relatively simple shape, bound by a road in front and treeline on two sides.
-There are no pockets or residuals – it is straight forward.
+There are no pockets or residuals; it’s pretty straight forward.

 General Land Management Basics

-- Have a good understanding of where your piece is.
-Communication can be hard.
+- Have an exact understanding of where your piece is.

 - Work your piece from the back (furthest from the cache) to the front (closest to the cache)

-- Follow trees: always plant a tree next to a tree.
+- Follow trees: always plant a tree next to another tree

-- The only exception to this rule is when cutting a fresh piece, where there haven’t yet been trees planted beside you
+- The only exception to this rule is when starting a fresh piece, where there haven’t yet been trees planted beside you

 - Plant the land closest to your cache last